 Are you looking at upgrading the heating system in your home?
 Considering your options?
 Perhaps you’re wondering if changing to a gas fire will save you money.
 While the installation costs may be a little bit higher than the other heating solutions, the running costs will definitely save you money in the long run.

 Gas fires are a popular heating option in New Zealand, they offer the visual appeal of a real fire combined with high efficiency, a large amount of heat and modern convenience.
-Not only do gas fires look great, they provide glowing warmth and the ambience of a real fires at the push of a button.
-Fireplace technology has advanced significantly in the last 20 years, gas fireplaces today look a lot better and function a lot more efficiently today.
+Not only do gas fires look great, they provide glowing warmth and the ambiance of a real fires at the push of a button.
+Gas Fireplace technology has advanced significantly in the last 20 years, gas fireplaces today look a lot better and function a lot more efficiently today.
 With the advance in technology comes with many more design options to suit each home.

 There are several ways in which a gas fire can save you money

 There are three basic types of installation types; freestanding, inserts and inbuilt.

 - Freestanding fireplaces work well when you have limited space and are easy to install, saving you on installation costs.
 The flue is exposed and the gas fitter installs it through the roof.